deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_7_0.png "🔼 Figure 6: Ablation study of adding residual connection to queries or keys.")

-> 🔼 The chart displays the relative training loss curves for models with residual connections added to queries, keys, and values, respectively, showing that adding a residual connection to the values provides the most benefit.
+> 🔼 The chart displays the relative training loss curves for three different variations of ResFormer, each adding a residual connection to either the queries, keys, or values, to demonstrate the impact of adding residual connections on model training performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Ablation study of adding residual connection to queries or keys.